sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ### High-Level Design

 During the teamd warm-restart process, a new Teamd container is created, and the old and new teamd containers need to be fully synchronized before the old teamd container is killed.
-After the sonic_installer upgrade_docker teamd action, only the new teamd container is left in the system.
+After the warm_restart upgrade_docker teamd action, only the new teamd container is left in the system.

 The process is divided into the following stages:

 * stage 1: Waiting for ready state.
 We need to wait for all LAG processes to be created in the new teamd container and wait for processes to synchronize with the kernel module.

 * stage 2: Role change state.
-The old LAG processes are terminated with SIGUSR1 and the new LAG processes are enabled with SIGUSR2.
+The old LAG processes are terminated with SIGUSR1 and the new LAG processes are enabled with SIGRTMIN.

 * stage 3: Warm-restart finish state.
 The old teamd container will exit, and only the new teamd container is left.